jishmachiraykal/Microcontroller-Embedded-C-Programming/host/data_types_and_variables/README.md

 float n1 = 23.1000010001010;
 printf("Float =%0.9f\n", n1); // here %0.9f is width specifier telling to print upto 9 decimal places after point, but precision will be less here.
 Use double if you want more precision
 ```

+* short int is nothing but short which is of 2 bytes(16 bits)